Leo Sirota: First trip to Japan

 On November 15, Sirota made his Japanese public debut, attracting overflow crowds to Tokyo's Asahi Hall despite heavy rain that day.
 According to Yamamoto Takashi, the public's excitement for Sirota's debut dovetailed with the celebratory mood in Japan at the time over the succession of the Emperor Shōwa, which had occurred on November 10.
-On November 17 the Asahi Shimbun published a review by Ushiyama:
+On November 17 the Asahi Shimbun published a review by Ushiyama wherein he praised Sirota for having "literally conquered the music world of Tokyo", which no previous touring pianist had accomplished.

-In a single stroke he literally conquered the music world of Tokyo.
-No pianist before him has ever done this.
-He is indeed a fortunate man to have received such an enthusiastic welcome from a select audience who really understood the music.

 Altogether Sirota played 16 concerts in the Japanese leg of his tour, which ended with a concert on December 21 at the Nippon Seinenkan.
 That performance was the first he chose to play on a Yamaha piano, then known as Nippon Gakki.
 His choice, unprecedented for visiting Western artists at the time, resulted in Nippon Gakki widely advertising his endorsement; he is credited with helping to popularize Yamaha pianos.
 At the end of the tour, the Japanese press referred to Sirota as a "god of the piano".

 When Sirota returned to Vienna, he reported to his family that Japan "went crazy", treated him "as if he were a king", and that it was going to be a "great country one day".
-He also described to them his feelings on seeing Mt.
-Fuji, whose shape he depicted with his hands, for the first time through his train window:

-You'd never forget it—it's superb.
-I hope you two will see it someday.
+He also described to them his feelings on seeing Mount Fuji, whose shape he depicted with his hands, for the first time through his train window.
+"You'd never forget it—it's superb", he told them.
+"I hope you two will see it someday".

 Sirota also informed his family that Yamada had offered him a teaching position at the Tokyo Music School with enough flexibility to schedule concerts as he pleased.
 He began to discuss with his wife the possibility of moving permanently to Japan.
 Economic and political problems at home led Gisa to suggest that Sirota engage on a second concert tour of the Far East, this time for six months.
 The Sirotas packed their belongings and traveled from Vienna to Moscow, from where they embarked onto the Trans-Siberian Railroad destined for Vladivostok.